Bolesław Strzelecki: Life

+Veneration

 He was called "Radom St. Francis "and his memory was always alive.
 On May 6, 1950, the residents of Radom founded and placed a commemorative plaque in the church of NSJ, describing Him as a beloved educator of youth and a priest of great zeal and extraordinary kindness of heart, protector of the poor and unhappy.

 To sum up his whole life it should be stated that from the beginning of his work with young people, he instilled in them that no matter what the person has in their minds, but important, what kind of person they are.
 However, in the parish work, he tried with all his heart, all knowledge and skill to direct the parish in such a way as to lead everyone to salvation and the work of building the temple to visible effect.
 Unfortunately, this work was brutally interrupted during the war, and thus its continuation was delayed.

 He did not have time for himself, to save his deteriorated health with sacrificial work and illness, but he gave every moment of his priestly life for God and acquiring faithful to God and the national cause.
 He was quiet and humble, he did not seek to satisfy his ambitions, he did not seek honors.
 He humbly accepted his illness and everything that happened to him in the camp, always on God's will.
 Because he died in the camp, he has no grave.
 The memorial plaque is located on the family grave in Jastrzębie near Szydłowiec, where many people worship him.
 Our parishioners also made pilgrimages to this place for several years.
 The priest from the war years has been organizing pilgrimages to Auschwitz on May 2 to pray there.

+Bolesław Strzelecki was beatified by Pope John Paul II on June 13 1999 in Warsaw.
+His feast day is May 2.